+The graph below shows in how many years people experienced social exclusion in the ten years from 2008 to 2017.
 The ‘all social exclusion’ bars in the graph show the total of marginal social exclusion and deep social exclusion.

 To copy this graph for your own use, right-click on the image (or control-click on a Mac) and paste the graph into your document.
-Please credit 'The Brotherhood of St Laurence and the Melbourne Institute 2016'.
+Please credit 'The Brotherhood of St Laurence and the Melbourne Institute 2019'.

 The social exclusion monitor is the work of the Brotherhood of St Laurence and the Melbourne Institute of Applied Economic and Social Research (MIAESR).
-This page was updated using analysis of Wave 14 of the HILDA Survey in October 2016.
+This page was updated using analysis of Wave 17 of the HILDA Survey in November 2019.